acolin/sailsify/README.md

 ```terminal
 $ rake sailsify
 ```
-This will create a folder in your rails app root dir called `sailsify`
+This will create a folder in your rails app root called `sailsify`